EVerest/EVerest/docs/general/03_quick_start_guide.rst

 Line 11 starts with the requirements of your own module.
 This is the other
 side: Your module tells the EVerest module framework which implementations it will require to work in the EVerest workspace.

+With the `min_connections` and `max_connections` key you can configure how many connections are required or allowed for your module.

 In EVerest, you find a manifest file for each module.
 See the module directories in *{EVerest Workspace Directory}/everest-core/modules*.